xuchang0201/PredInterval/README.md

 PredInterval is a statistical method that quantifies polygenic score (PGS)-based phenotype prediction uncertainty through the construction of well-calibrated prediction intervals.
 PredInterval is non-parametric in natural and extracts information based on quantiles of phenotypic residuals through cross-validations, thus achieving well-calibrated coverage of true phenotypic values.
 In addition, the PredInterval framework is general, takes either individual-level data or summary statistics as input, and can be paired with any PGS method or pre-computed SNP effect sizes obtained from publicly available resources.

-# How to use PredInterval
+# How to Use PredInterval
 There are two versions of PredInterval:
 1. **Individual-level version of PredInterval:** construct phenotypic prediction intervals using individual-level genotype and phenotype from the training sample.
 2. **Summary statistics version of PredInterval:** construct phenotypic prediction intervals using summary statistics as training data and a small calibration set for phenotypic residual-based calibration.